-- 1. An ability to solve surveying engineering problems in practice by applying fundamental knowledge of mathematics, statistics, science, and by using modern surveying engineering techniques, skills, and tools. - 2.
-An ability to identify, formulate, and solve surveying engineering problems in the areas of construction and right-of-way surveying, topographic surveying, geodetic surveying, and boundary surveying, riparian surveying, flood mapping, and unmanned aerial systems. - 3.
-An understanding of professional, societal, and ethical practice and responsibilities. - 4.
-A recognition of, respect for, and a healthy skepticism of professional licensure and a recognition of the need for, and an ability to engage in, life-long learning. - 5.
-An ability to communicate technical surveying-related material in both written format (papers/reports) and oral format (presentations). - 6.
-An ability to function within multidisciplinary teams as leaders, co-workers, and employees. - 7.
-Students will use the common core courses of English, business, science, and the humanities to serve as project managers, business owners, and other positions of professional leadership.
+- 1. Solve surveying engineering problems in practice by applying fundamental knowledge of mathematics, statistics, science, and by using modern surveying engineering techniques, skills, and tools. - 2.
+Identify, formulate, and solve surveying engineering problems in the areas of construction and right-of-way surveying, topographic surveying, geodetic surveying, and boundary surveying, riparian surveying, flood mapping, and unmanned aerial systems. - 3.
+Demonstrate professional, societal, and ethical practices and responsibilities. - 4.
+Recognition of, respect for, and a healthy skepticism of professional licensure and a recognition of the need for, and an ability to engage in, life-long learning. - 5.
+Communicate technical surveying-related material in both written format (papers/reports) and oral format (presentations). - 6.
+Function within multidisciplinary teams as leaders, co-workers, and employees.